zenphoto/zenphoto/README.md

 # Releases

-Our development methodology is structured to insure that the _master_ branch of the repository remains stable.
+The current "official" release (and all previous ones) may be found at [Releases] (https://github.com/ZenPhoto20/ZenPhoto20/releases)

+Tagged releases include a single file install package for ease of installation.
+Instructions for its use are included in the download.

 ZenPhoto20 will be updated incrementally via GitHub.
 We will tag reases when new features are added or significant bugs are fixed.
 There will not be a fixed release cycle nor a "Development" stream.

-Tagged releases include a single file install package for ease of installation.
-Instructions for its use are included in the download.

-The current "official" release (and all previous ones) may be found at [Releases] (https://github.com/ZenPhoto20/ZenPhoto20/releases)
+Our development methodology is structured to insure that the _master_ branch of the repository remains stable.
+So if you wish to have the most recent fixes you can safely install the _master_ branch.
+But there is no means to include the single file install with the branch, so it is available only on taged releases.

 # About ZenPhoto20